aridoza/foundational-java/java-basics/debugging-lesson/README.md

 The console now shows us the values of the variables, as well as any errors that might show up.
 Also, in the actual code, it shows us what the values of the variables are.

 Let's add one more breakpoint in `main` where we call the `printSomethingArray` method.
-If we initialize the array with a few values and re-run the program, you should see these values change, and the error should go away.
+If we initialize the array with a few values and rerun the program, we should see these values change, and the error should go away.

 > Check: How can you use breakpoints and a stack trace together?